sourabbsridhar/object-detection-and-tracking-with-multiple-cameras/README.md

 # Object detection and tracking with multiple cameras

-Repository for the project "Object detection and tracking with multiple cameras" from the course SSY226 Design Project in System, Controls, and Mechatronics from the Chalmers University of Technology.
+This repository is for the project "Object detection and tracking with multiple cameras" from the course Design Project in System, Controls, and Mechatronics (SSY226) at the Chalmers University of Technology.

 ## Dependecies
 To install all the dependencies, please run the following command below: